Niva Bupa

-Niva Bupa Health Insurance Company Limited (Niva Bupa) is an Indian health insurance company, founded in 2008.
-It is headquartered in New Delhi, India.

-Niva Bupa Health Insurance Company Ltd. (formerly known was Max Bupa Health Insurance Company Limited) is a joint venture between Fettle Tone LLP (an affiliate of True North Fund VI LLP), a leading Indian private equity firm, and the UK based healthcare services expert, Bupa Singapore Holdings Pte.
-Limited.
+Niva Bupa Health Insurance Company Limited (Niva Bupa) is an Indian health insurance company, founded in 2008 and headquartered in New Delhi.
+It is a joint venture between Indian private equity firm True North, and the UK based healthcare services company Bupa.

-While Bupa has six decades of experience in the healthcare industry and a 29 million customer-base in over 190 countries; Fettle Tone LLP (an affiliate of True North Fund VI LLP) is a leading Indian private equity firm, with a focus on investing in and transforming mid-sized profitable businesses into world-class industry leaders.
-In the last 20 years, Fettle Tone has invested in more than 50 Indian business, and has successfully guided these companies in making the transition into well-established and large businesses that are valuable, enduring and socially responsible.

 The company is regulated by the Insurance Regulatory and Development Authority of India (IRDAI).

 History and overview

 Niva Bupa Health Insurance was founded in 2008 as a joint venture between Max India and Bupa and started operations in 2010.

 In Jun 2011, it integrated with Insurance Regulatory and Development Authority's Integrated Grievance Management System in real-time, which made the company the first health insurance company in India to have such a system.

 In April 2019, the company launched 'AnyTimeHealth (ATH)' machines that allow customers to buy health insurance cover in a few seconds.

 In February 2019, Max India's entire 51 per cent stake was acquired by Fettle Tone LLP, an affiliate of private equity firm True North for ₹1010 crore.
-It distributes its policies through its agency force and bancassurance partners HDFC Bank, SIB Bank, Federal Bank, Axis Bank Karur Vysya Bank, Bank of Baroda, Indian Bank and IDBI Bank.
+It distributes its policies through its agency force and bancassurance partners HDFC Bank, SBI Bank, Federal Bank, Axis Bank Karur Vysya Bank, Bank of Baroda, Indian Bank and IDBI Bank.

-Key people

-In May 2020, Krishnan Ramachandran was appointed as the MD and CEO of the company and C. B. Bhave was appointed as the chairman of the board.